TagGerr/THavalon/README.md

 - Percival sees Merlin and Morgana, indistinguishably.

-#### Galahad
-Galahad is a Good role that replaces a lone Percival in games with at least 7 players.
-Galahad is told which evil roles are present in the game, but receives no information as to which players possess any of these roles.

-Galahad cannot appear in games with less than 7 players, or in a game where both Percival and either Merlin or Morgana are present.

 #### Tristan and Iseult
 Tristan and Iseult ("The Lovers") are two Good roles that know each other as Good.

 The Lovers are a valid target for Assassination.

 Note that in 5 and 6 player games, it is possible for there to be only one Lover.
 In games with at least 7 players, if there is only one Lover present, they become Uther instead (see below).

-#### Uther
-Uther is a Good role that replaces a lone Lover in games with at least 7 players.
-Uther is told that one random person is also Good, but is not provided any information on their role beyond that.

-Uther cannot appear in games with less than 7 players, or in a game where both Tristan and Iseult are present.

 #### Lancelot
 Lancelot is a Good role that is allowed to play Reversal cards.
 They are provided no other information, and they appear Evil to Merlin.